linode/docs/docs/applications/cloud-storage/access-google-drive-linode.md

 <hr>

-If you've discovered Google Drive then you know that it can be an indispensable tool for moving files around.
-While one of the standard counter-arguments is "just carry a flash drive" that works great until you need to add a file to your Linode.
-Here's how to install and configure a great free piece of software to access your Google Drive from your Linode!
+If you've used Google Drive, you know that it can be an indispensable tool for moving and accessing files.
+While one of the standard counter-arguments is "just carry a flash drive," that only works until you need to add a file to your Linode.
+This guide will show you how to install and configure a great piece of free software to access your Google Drive from your Linode running Ubuntu version 14.04 or newer.

-**Google-drive-ocamlfuse (ocamlfuse)** uses the Drive API to scan and access your Google Drive contents.
-A majority of the steps are authorizing its use and applying that authorization to the copy running on your Linode.
-Let's get started, I'll explain a little more along the way.
+**Google-drive-ocamlfuse (OCamlfuse)** uses the Drive API to scan and access your Google Drive contents.
+A majority of the following steps involve authorizing its use and applying that authorization to the copy running on your Linode.

-## Installing software
+## Install Software

-First we have to add the repository where ocamlfuse lives to our Linode.
+First we have to add the repository where OCamlfuse lives in our Linode.
 Once that's done we update so the changes are visible to us and then install like normal.
-Login to your Linode via SSH and do the following:

 1. Add the repository: